GrahamPaasch/pattern-pals/README.md

 # PatternPals 🤹‍♂️

-A cross-platform mobile app built with React Native and Expo that helps jugglers find compatible partners for passing patterns.
+A cross-platform mobile app built with React Native and Expo that serves as a centralized pattern library with smart juggling recommendations.

 ## 🎯 Features

-### ✅ **Fully Implemented & Working**
+-### ✅ **Fully Implemented & Working**

-- **Smart Matching**: Find partners based on skill level, availability, and pattern preferences
+- **Pattern Recommendations**: Get quick suggestions based on your skills
 - **Pattern Library**: Browse and track 20+ passing patterns with difficulty levels and user contributions
 - **Pattern Management**: Mark patterns as known, want to learn, or want to avoid with persistent storage
 - **User Authentication**: Complete sign-up/sign-in flow with profile creation
 - **Profile Management**: Detailed user profiles with experience levels, preferences, and statistics
 - **Availability Management**: Set weekly availability with time slots
-- **Session Scheduling**: Schedule practice sessions with partners including location and notes
 - **Real-Time Chat**: In-app messaging system between connected users with live updates
-- **Notifications System**: Real-time notifications for matches, sessions, and announcements
+- **Notifications System**: Real-time notifications for pattern updates and announcements
 - **Settings & Preferences**: Comprehensive settings with notification controls and privacy options
 - **Help & Support**: Built-in help system with FAQ and support contacts
 - **Navigation**: Seamless navigation between all app features